-\ The average amount of the Parliamentary grants for the 15 years from 1756 to 1771, when they ceased, was £.33,000 a year. se Care the fad preface of his fature years.
+\ The average amount of the Parliamentary grants for the 15 years from 1756 to 1771, when they ceased, was £.33,000 a year.

-The corporation not only did Reception of orphans, of foldiers not abandon the infants it had reand failors, in ceived, but in the enfuing fpring, 1761. and in feveral fucceeding years, opened its gates to the orphans of \ foldiers who had fallen in the German war.
+The corporation not only did Reception of ornot abandon the infants it had rephans, of foldiers and failors, in ceived, but in the enfuing fpring, 1761. and in feveral fucceeding years, opened its gates to the orphans of \ foldiers who had fallen in the German war.
 The ages of those admitted were from four to twelve years.
-At the same time the court came to a refolution that if, at any future time, an application should be made for the reception of any other children, in the fame or other fimilar circumstances of distress, the general committee fhould be empowered to receive fo many of fuch children as they should think proper, their ages not exceeding five years; a limitation which, upon a further reception of orphans of foldiers in July 1761, was done away, and the
+At the same time the court came to a resolution that if, at any future time, an application should be made for the reception of any other children, in the same or other similar circumstances of distress, the general committee should be empowered to receive so many of fuch children as they should think proper, their ages not exceeding five years; a limitation which, upon a further reception of orphans of foldiers in July 1761, was done away, and the

 - \ The greater part of those admitted at this time, had been made orphans by the battle of Minden.
-It is hardly possible for the mind not to recur to the feeling and beautiful lines of Langhorne. - co Cold on Canadian Hills, or Minden's plain, - er Perhaps that parent mourn'd her foldier flain; - 66 Bent o'er her babe, her eye diffolv'd in dew, - The big drops mingling with the milk he drew, - Gave the fad presage of his future years, - The child of mifery baptiz'd in tears."
+It is hardly possible for the mind not to recur to the feeling and beautiful lines of Langhorne. - Cold on Canadian Hills, or Minden's plain, - Perhaps that parent mourn'd her soldier slain; - Bent o'er her babe, her eye dissolv'd in dew, - The big drops mingling with the milk he drew, - Gave the sad presage of his future years, - The child of misery baptiz'd in tears."